onflow/docs/docs/building-on-flow/mobile/index.md

 sidebar_position: 20
 sidebar_custom_props:
   icon: 📱
+  description: Learn to build applications for iOS and Android by leveraging native SDKs, React Native plugins, and supported mobile wallets.
 ---

 Building mobile native applications that interact with the blockchain enables a much richer end user experiences and provides access to OS capabilities.
 With Flow Mobile, developers can build native applications for iOS and Android leveraging SDKs and mobile wallets.